CySec-project/cai-smart-contract/README.md

 **SMART-CAI** is a system that is able to handle car accident reports using the **Ethereum** platform.

 ## Smart contract clients
 The *clients* are registered in the state of the smart contract by transactions.
 They are divided in **user classes**.
-More specifically, they can access to some specific smart contract functionalities according to the **minimality of rights** principle.
+More specifically, they can access to some specific smart contract functionalities according to the **minimality of rights** principle (Role based access control).
 The main clients are:
 1. **Insurers**
 2. **Drivers**
 3. **Car sensors**